Kevin-Patyk/ASReview-Text-Summarization-Thesis/README.md

 The final datasets containing the metadata with full text and metadata with enhanced abstracts could not be posted online due to publisher licensing restrictions.

-# Content: `Stage 1 - Model Evaluation & Selection`
+# Content: Stage 1 - Model Evaluation & Selection

 This folder contains the `Python` (version 3.10) scripts in `ipynb` & `.py` formats for evaluating the 15 text summarization algorithms.

 In order to make summaries, the graphics processing unit (GPU) is used to optimize the models.
-In order to use the GPU to optimize deep learning models, NVIDIA`s (`CUDA`)[https://developer.nvidia.com/cuda-downloads] (version 11.6) is used.
+In order to use the GPU to optimize deep learning models, NVIDIA's [`CUDA`](https://developer.nvidia.com/cuda-downloads) (version 11.6) is used.

 * `bart-base-pubmed`
 * `bart-large-cnn-pubmed`